Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 |---|---|---|

-Participant profile: Adults aged 20–60, both male and female, in good general health without serious chronic illness.
-Participants were assessed at three time points: two weeks before Ramadan, in the last week of Ramadan, and three weeks after Ramadan ended.
+Participant profile: Adults aged 20–60, both male and female, in good general health without serious chronic illness, recruited in Mashhad, Iran.

-How Ramadan fasting works: During Ramadan, participants abstained from all food and drink during daylight hours — typically 12–15 hours depending on the season and location.
-They consumed two main meals: Suhoor (pre-dawn) and Iftar (after sunset).
-Total daily eating hours were compressed into roughly 9–12 hours per day, with no food or drink during the remaining hours.
+How Ramadan fasting works in this study: Participants abstained from all food and drink during daylight hours — typically 12–15 hours depending on the season.
+They consumed two main meals: Suhoor (pre-dawn) and Iftar (after sunset), compressing total eating time into roughly 9–12 hours per day.
+No calories, water, or medication were consumed during the fasting hours.

 What the Researchers Found